neil4/RetroArch-Lite/README.md

   * Certain settings (aspect ratio, etc.) can be scoped to a core, ROM, or ROM directory.
   * Can quickset a core-specific browser directory after a ROM is loaded
 * Overlay Features
-  * Dpad area with adjustable diagonal sensitivity
-  * ABXY diamond area with choice of input style:
+  * Dpad and ABXY-diamond areas with choice of input style:
-    * 8-way direction
+    * Vector
     * Contact area (Android)
   * Lightgun support (use a SNES_x.cfg overlay)
 * MAME Titles